-The BatteryLife feature prevents low battery state of charge over a long period.
-For example in winter, when there is insufficient PV power available to recharge the battery every day.
+The battery life feature prevents low battery state of charge over a long period.
+This may happen when there is insufficient PV power available to recharge the battery every day, for example in winter.

-BatteryLife ensures that, on average, the battery will be recharged to 100% SOC, every day.
+BatteryLife will make sure that, on average the battery will be recharged to 70 to 100% SOC, every day.